laurencelundblade/t_cose/CONTRIBUTING.md

 I review PRs pretty thoroughly largely because I assume I am going to have to provide support for them long term as I aim to make sure this is high-quality, tested commercial code.
-No one pays me for this and there is no team or company behing this.
+No one pays me for this and there is no team or company behind this.

 Here's a few notes on getting PR's merged: